Academic Catalog

 Undergraduate Transfer Credit Requirements Only

-• Pre-licensure nursing coursework must have been completed within the past five years and be from a baccalaureate level program to be considered for transfer credit or for degree completion.
+• Pre-licensure nursing coursework must have been completed within the past five years to be considered for transfer credit or for degree completion.4

-• Courses transferring in for microbiology, chemistry or anatomy and physiology credit must have been completed within seven years of the date of enrollment or re-entry (See the Re-Entry Requirement section of this catalog) and include a lab component in order to be considered for transfer credit or for degree completion.
+• Courses transferring in for science credit must have been completed within five years of the date of enrollment or re-entry and include a lab component in order to be considered for transfer credit or for degree completion.6

 1